 Acceptable Solutions Performance Criteria A1 P1 Building setback from frontage must be no less than: Building setback from frontage must satisfy all of the following: 5 m. (a) be consistent with any Desired Future Character Statements provided for the area; (b) enhance the characteristics of the site, adjoining lots and the streetscape.
+A2 P2
-A2 P2 Building setback from a residential zone must be no less than: Building setback from a residential zone must be sufficient to prevent unreasonable adverse impacts on residential amenity by: (a) 3 m;(b) half the height of the wall,whichever is the greater. (a) overshadowing and reduction of sunlight to habitable rooms and private open space on adjoining lots to less than 3 hours between 9.00 am and 5.00 pm on June 21 or further decrease sunlight hours if already less than 3 hours; (b) overlooking and loss of privacy;

-(c) visual impact when viewed from adjoining lots, taking into account aspect and slope.
+Building setback from a residential zone must be no less than:

+Building setback from a residential zone must be sufficient to prevent unreasonable adverse impacts on residential amenity by:

+- (a) overshadowing and reduction of sunlight to habitable rooms and private open space on adjoining lots to less than 3 hours between 9.00 am and 5.00 pm on June 21 or further decrease sunlight hours if already less than 3 hours; - (b) overlooking and loss of privacy; - (c) visual impact when viewed from adjoining lots,